Resolving Content Security Policy (CSP) issues blocking the widget, images, and Knowledge Base articles

 Whitelist the tawk.to Knowledge Base domain

-This ensures that your Knowledge Base article content is retrieved and displayed properly the first time a visitor loads the page.
+This ensures your articles load properly the first time a visitor opens the page.

-Apply the full directive set shown above to any pages that display the widget or Knowledge Base articles.
+Apply the full directive set to pages displaying the widget or Knowledge Base articles.
 This ensures that all necessary resources are loaded without requiring a page refresh.

 Additional considerations

-Cached data may prevent recent changes from applying.
-Clear your browser's cache, then refresh the page to see if the widget displays correctly.
+Cached data can prevent changes from taking effect.
+Clear your cache, then refresh the page.

-Some browsers may handle CSP differently.
-Test the widget on Chrome, Firefox, Safari, and Edge to identify any browser-specific issues.
+Different browsers handle CSP differently.
+Check Chrome, Firefox, Safari, and Edge to identify any browser-specific issues.

 If you need further help, schedule a call with us and we’ll assist you.